-Before starting the refrigerator it is recommended that you clean it inside and repeat this at regular intervals.
-Use a soft cloth and warm water with a mild detergent.
-Then wipe out with clean water and dry thoroughly.
-Do not use soap or hard, abrasive or soda based cleaning agents.
+Use a soft cloth and lukewarm water with a mild detergent.
+Then wipe out the appliance with clean water and dry thoroughly.

+To avoid material alterations, do not use soap or hard, abrasive or soda-based cleaning agents.
 Do not allow the door seal to come into contact with oil or grease.

-In order to comply with applicable gas standards, the gas unit and ventilation ducts must be checked by an authorized technical person at regular intervals, and a test certificate issued.
-It is the user's responsibility to arrange this test.
+In compliance with the applicable regulations, please note that the gas unit and the connected ventilation ducts must be checked by authorised technical personnel after first use and after every other year for compliance with the European Standard EN 1949.
+A test certificate has to be issued.
+It is the user's responsibility to arrange this test

-The gas burner must be inspected and cleaned as necessary, at least once a year.
+The gas burner must be inspected and cleaned as necessary at least once a year.
+When using liquefied petroleum gas (tank or refill cylinders) the maintenance interval is reduced to half-yearly or quarterly.